xajeel/Crisp-Corner-Waste-Management-Strategy/README.md

 The primary aim of this project is to provide actionable insights and recommendations to Mr. Arslan, the owner of Crisp Corner.

 ## Insights
-- Restaurant wasted nearly 3.3% of raw material each year
+- Restaurant waste nearly 3.3% of raw materials each year
-- Damaging, over cooking and unsold inventory, these reasons contribute nearly equaly in the wastage generation
+- Damaging, overcooking, and unsold inventory, these reasons contribute nearly equally to the wastage generation
-- Resturant lost nearly 2.2% of total revenue due to wastage each year.
+- Restaurant lost nearly 2.2% of total revenue due to wastage each year.
-- Each year atleast 1% of raw material is unsold
+- Each year at least 1% of raw materials is unsold

+## Recommendation
-- Although the wastage percentage remains consistent annually at around 3.3%, it's essential to further analyze each stage of food preparation and service.
+- Although the wastage percentage remains consistent annually at around 3.3%, it's essential further to analyze each stage of food preparation and service.
 - Implement targeted training programs for staff to handle ingredients more efficiently, improve cooking techniques, and revise menu items to minimize wastage without compromising quality.
 - 2.2% of total revenue loss due to wastage is significant.
-Consider introducing strategies to mitigate this loss.
+Could you consider introducing strategies to mitigate this loss?
 - Raw material can be reduced by 1% for next year
-## Recommendation